Autofrettage

-Early in the history of artillery people observed that after firing a small number of rounds bore of a new gun slightly enlarges and hardens.
-Historically the first type of autofrettage avant la lettre was mandrelling bronze gun barrels, invented and patented in 1869 by Samuel B. Dean of the South Boston Iron Company, but it found no use on the American continent and was copied without a license by Franz von Uchatius in mid-1870s.
+Early in the history of artillery, people observed that, after firing a small number of rounds, the bore of a new gun slightly enlarges and hardens.
+Historically, the first type of autofrettage avant la lettre was mandrelling bronze gun barrels, invented and patented in 1869 by Samuel B. Dean of the South Boston Iron Company.
+But it found no use on the American continent and was copied without a license by Franz von Uchatius in mid-1870s.
 It found some use in several European countries lacking steel industry, but was quickly displaced by cast steel everywhere except Austro-Hungary, which stuck to the obsolete technology until WWI and therefore had their artillery handicapped.

-In early practice of autofrettage of steel gun barrels, the barrel was pressurized hydraulically.
+The problem of strengthening steel gun barrels using the same principle was tackled by French colonial artillery colonel Louis Frédéric Gustave Jacob, who suggested in 1907 to pressurize them hydraulically and coined the term "autofrettage".
+In 1913, Schneider-Creusot made a 14 cm L/50 naval gun by such a method and applied for a patent.
+However, implementing such a technique on an industrial scale required numerical methods to approximate the solutions of transcedental equations of plastic deformation, which were developed in France during WWI by math professor Maurice d'Ocagne and Schneider engineer Louis Potin.

 In modern practice, a slightly oversized die is pushed slowly through the barrel by a hydraulically driven ram.
 The amount of initial underbore and oversize of the die are calculated to strain the material around the bore past its elastic limit into plastic deformation.
 A residual compressive stress remains on the barrel's inner surface, even after final honing and rifling.

 The technique has been applied to the expansion of tubular components down hole in oil and gas wells.
 The method has been patented by the Norwegian oil service company, Meta, which uses it to connect concentric tubular components with sealing and strength properties outlined above.

 The term autofrettage is also used to describe a step in manufacturing of composite overwrapped pressure vessel (COPV) where the liner is expanded (by plastic deformation), inside the composite overwrap.